foundeo/cfml-security/README.md

 ### ScrubHTML

-The `scrubHTML` function has accepts a struct of tag names of which to allow.
+The `scrubHTML` function accepts a struct of tag rules of which to allow.
 If for example you pass in an empty struct it would strip all tags.
 When a stray `<` or `>` is encountered it is converted into a HTML entity, for example: `&lt;`